 Record the pulse generator amplitude setting.

+Record oscilloscope plots of the voltage transients.

 Test the EUT by performing the following procedure using the test setup:

 Turn on the EUT and wait until it is stabilized.

-Adjust the spike generator to a pulse duration.
+Adjust the transient generator to a pulse duration.

-Apply the test signal to each power lead and increase the generator output level to provide the specified voltage without exceeding the pulsed amplitude setting recorded during calibration.
+Apply the test signal to each power interface and increase the generator output level to provide the specified voltage without exceeding the pulsed amplitude setting recorded during calibration.

-Apply repetitive (6 to 10 pulses per second) positive spikes to the EUT ungrounded input lines for a period not less than 2 minutes in duration, and if the equipment employ gated circuitry, trigger the spike to occur within the time frame of the gate.
+Apply repetitive (6 to 10 pulses per second) positive transients to the EUT ungrounded input lines for a period not less than 2 minutes in duration, and if the equipment employ gated circuitry, trigger the spike to occur within the time frame of the gate.

-Repeat 5.4.9.4a.3(d) with negative spikes.
+Repeat 5.4.9.4a.3(d) with negative transients.

-Monitor the EUT for degradation of performance.
+Monitor the EUT for signs of susceptibility.

 If susceptibility is noted, determine the threshold level in accordance with 5.2.10.3 and verify that it is above the specified requirements.

-Record the peak current as indicated on the oscilloscope.
+Record oscilloscope plots of the voltage and current transients.

-Repeat 5.4.9.4a.3(b) through 5.4.9.4a.3(h) on each power lead.
+Repeat 5.4.9.4a.3(b) through 5.4.9.4a.3(h) on each power interface.

 RS, magnetic field, 30 Hz to 100 kHz